-Financial messes and messy divorces go hand in hand
+Financial messes and messy divorces go hand in hand.

-Your representation by an attorney will likely begin by you paying what is known as a retainer.
+Your representation by an attorney will likely begin with you paying what is known as a retainer.
 A retainer will do exactly what you think it would- it retains the attorney’s services for you during the course of your divorce.
 Think of a retainer as a down payment for your lawyer- almost like how you would pay a down payment on a motor vehicle or home that you are purchasing.
 Like those situations, most people going through a divorce will pay their attorney a monthly payment amount to ensure that their case has money available for the attorneys and their staff to complete the necessary steps of the divorce.

-Texas is a community property state
+Texas is a community property state.

 Separate property is the other side of the coin from community property.
-Separate property is any property that you or your spouse owned prior to your marriage.
-It also consists of property that was acquired during the course of your marriage by gift or inheritance.
+Separate property is any property that you or your spouse owned before your marriage.
+It also consists of property that was acquired during your marriage by gift or inheritance.
 So, if your Aunt Gertrude makes it clear that she is gifting you a computer for use with your business (and makes it clear that the gift is for you alone), that would make the computer your separate property.
 If challenged on that account by your spouse, you would need to present evidence to rebut the community property presumption.
 A birthday card from your dear Aunt which states that the computer is for you alone and not your spouse would be an example of that sort of evidence.

 What about issues like child support and spousal maintenance?

-Dividing up property is not always simple
+Dividing up property is not always straightforward.

-Dividing up community property is not always something that is straightforward.
+Dividing up community property is not always straightforward.
 Depending on the circumstances of your case, you may find that you have to utilize a Qualified Domestic Relations Order (QDRO) to divide up a retirement account.
 This is a document signed by the judge that instructions the folks running your or your spouse’s retirement plan on how to divide up any portion of the retirement account that has been awarded to the other spouse.
-This document is not overly complex but it does take planning to make sure this process runs smoothly.
+This document is not overly complex, but it does take planning to make sure this process runs smoothly.

 Questions about divorce and finances?
 Contact the Law Office of Bryan Fagan